Nevue Fine Art Marketing

 Make Eye Contact With Customers

 Making eye contact is essential for a couple of reasons.
-Primarily, it shows that you are attentive and interested in what the other person says.
+Primarily, it shows you are attentive and interested in the other person’s words.
 It also helps to build trust and rapport.
 When you make eye contact with someone, you effectively say, “I am here for you, and I am listening.”
 This can be especially important when selling products or services.

 When potential customers feel like they are being heard and understood, they are more likely to do business with you.
 In addition, making eye contact can also help to create a more personal connection.